Josh Jacobs Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 Season Stats

-- Jacobs has rushed for a team-high 204 yards on 60 attempts (29.1 yards per game) and five touchdowns.
+- Jacobs has churned out a team-high 204 rushing yards (29.1 per game) and scored five touchdowns.

-- The Raiders, who rank 16th in the NFL in points scored, have dropped back to pass 60.6% of the time while running the ball 39.4% of the time.
+- The Raiders, who rank 16th in the NFL in points scored, have dropped back to pass 60.6% of the time while opting for the ground attack 39.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jacobs' matchup with the Giants.